TrendingTechnology/react-native-navigation-library/README.md

 - navigating through several layers of navigators
 - probably a lot of other stuff I haven't thought of

-Navigating is not at the same level of sophistication as a library like `react-navigation` or `react-native-navigation`, and you don't get as much out of the box like you do with those libraries.
-It's also entirely javascript, theres no native implementation, so something like `react-native-navigation` might perform better in complex apps.

-Committing to a navigation library can have a large impact on how you architect your app, but this library is pretty small and you can incrementally adopt it.
-I could even see it used along with something like React Router to tie together segments of navigation throughout your app -- it's possible to experiment, and I hope that you do!

 # Acknowledgements

 The inspiration for this API came from watching [Ryan Florence's lectures](https://reach.tech), specifically the lectures he's done on Tabs components.
 So, thank you Ryan!

+Committing to a navigation library can have a large impact on how you architect your app, but this library is pretty small and you can incrementally adopt it, and I hope that you do!

-I'm sure I have missed a ton of stuff, so do not hesitate and reach out!
+I'm sure I have missed a ton of stuff, so do not hesitate and reach out